-The database settings are used to determine how Uptime Infrastructure Monitor communicates with the DataStore, and how it performs a database health check.
+The database settings are used to determine how up.time communicates with the DataStore, and how it will perform a database health check.
 The following are the database-related parameters in the uptime.conf file.

-Connection dbType The type of database that is used to store data from Uptime Infrastructure Monitor.
+Connection Connection dbType The type of database that is being used to store data from up.time.
 The default value is mysql.
 You can also specify mssql and oracle to use SQL Server and Oracle, respectively.
-By default, Uptime Infrastructure Monitor uses a JDBC (Java Database Connectivity) driver, and the driver used to connect to the DataStore corresponds to the database selected: • com.mysql.jdbc.Driver (for MySQL) • net.sourceforge.jtds.jdbc.Driver (for Microsoft SQL Server) • oracle.jdbc.OracleDriver (for Oracle) dbHostname The name of the system on which the database is running.
+By default, up.time uses a JDBC (Java Database Connectivity) driver, and the driver used to connect to the DataStore corresponds to the database selected: com.mysql.jdbc.Driver (for MySQL) net.sourceforge.jtds.jdbc.Driver (for Microsoft SQL Server) oracle.jdbc.OracleDriver (for Oracle) dbHostname The name of the system on which the database is running.
 The default is localhost. dbPort The port on which the database is listening.
 The default is 3308. dbName The name of the database.
 The default is uptime. dbUsername The name of the default database user.
 The default is uptime. dbPassword The password for the default database user.
 The default is uptime. dbJdbcPro perty Optional property-and-value pairs to append to the JDBC database URL.
-Note that only MySQL and Microsoft SQL Server supports URL properties, so this setting does nothing if you are using Oracle.
+Note that only MySQL and Microsoft SQL Server supports URL properties, so this setting will do nothing if you are using Oracle.
 The value of the dbJdbcProperty parameter in uptime.conf should be verbatim as that which would be manually added to the URL.
 The exact format depends on the database type.
-Consider the following examples: • dbJdbcProperty=instance=sqlserver;ssl=request (for MS SQL Server) • dbJdbcProperty=instance=mysql&useSSL=true (for MySQL) Health datastore HealthChe ck. checkInte rval When this parameter is enabled with a non-zero value, Uptime Infrastructure Monitor performs a database health check.
+Consider the following examples: dbJdbcProperty=instance=sqlserver;ssl=request (for MS SQL Server) dbJdbcProperty=instance=mysql&useSSL=true (for MySQL) Health datastore HealthChe ck. checkInte rval When this parameter is enabled with a non-zero value, up.time performs a database health check.
 The value provided is the frequency of the check, in seconds.
-The default is 5. datastore HealthChe ck. timeLimit When the health check time limit is reached (the value unit is seconds, and the default is 300), Uptime Infrastructure Monitor considers the database down.
+The default is 5. datastore HealthChe ck. timeLimit When the health check time limit has been reached (the value unit is seconds, and the default is 300), up.time considers the database down.
 The Data Collector service is stopped, and administrators that are members of the SysAdmin user group are sent an email.
-Performance connectio nPoolMaxi mum The maximum number of connections that are allowed to the DataStore.
-Setting this option to a lower number helps increase the performance of Uptime Infrastructure Monitor. connectio nPoolMaxI dleTime (c3p0 library) Sets the amount of time a connection can be idle before it is closed.
-This parameter should only be modified with the assistance of Uptime Infrastructure Monitor Customer Support. connectio nPoolNumH elperThre ads (c3p0 library) Sets the number of helper threads that can improve the performance of slow JDBC operations.
-This parameter should only be modified with the assistance of Uptime Infrastructure Monitor Customer Support.
+Performance Performance connectio nPoolMaxi mum The maximum number of connections that are allowed to the DataStore.
+Setting this option to a lower number will help increase the performance of up.time. connectio nPoolMaxI dleTime (c3p0 library) Sets the amount of time a connection can be idle before it is closed.
+This parameter should only be modified with the assistance of up.time Customer Support. connectio nPoolNumH elperThre ads (c3p0 library) Sets the number of helper threads that can improve the performance of slow JDBC operations.
+This parameter should only be modified with the assistance of up.time Customer Support.